-Tara J. Curtis uses special weaving techniques and the tool she created, the Tjaye Fabric Weaving Needle, to create beautiful items with fabric.
-Tara showed us how to make the Woven Chevron Pillow earlier this month, and now she has her original design for the Madweave Foldover Clutch featuring a classic tumbling blocks design.
+Tara J. Curtis uses special weaving techniques and the tool she created, the WEFTY Needle, to create beautiful items with fabric.
+Tara showed us how to make the Woven Chevron Pillow, and now she has her original design for the Madweave Foldover Clutch featuring a classic tumbling blocks design.
 The weaving gives this bag such a lovely, unique look!

 I first began fabric weaving for the Bound to Create the Perfect Bag Challenge by Art Gallery Fabrics in October 2015.
 I taught myself how to do a madweave design called tumbling blocks in order to create a foldover clutch.